 The Council has decided to adopt a phased approach to annual valuation of its Investment Properties due to the size of the portfolio.
-From April 2010 investment properties with a value in excess of £100,000 will be valued annually with the remaining properties included in the existing 5 yearly rolling programme of revaluation.
+From April 2010 investment properties with a value in excess of £100,000 are valued annually with the remaining properties included in the existing 5 yearly rolling programme of revaluation.

 Investment Property: Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
 The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.
-Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's length.
+Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arms length.
 Properties are not depreciated but are revalued annually according to market conditions at the year end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.
 Rentals received in relation to investment properties are credited to the Financing and Investment Income line and result in a gain for the General Fund Balance.
 However, revaluation and disposal gains and losses are not permitted by statutory arrangements to have an impact on the General Fund Balance.
 The gains and losses are therefore reversed out of the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and (for any sale proceeds greater than £10,000) the Capital Receipts Reserve.

 Components: The Code requires local authorities to identify elements of major assets that have either a capital cost that is significant in relation to the total cost of the asset and/or has a different useful life or depreciation method.
 The Council accounts for components for assets with a gross book value in excess of £1m and where any individual component has a value in excess of £100,000.
 The component proposals for the HRA dwelling stock differ from that above.
-Guidance allows for the ongoing use of the MRA as a proxy for depreciation and if the Council continues this policy it is allowed to defer the application of component accounting to the dwelling stock
+The Council componentises its Council Dwelling stock on a dwelling basis and proportions the overall valuation into four key components.
+Those components that are depreciable are depreciated over the remaining useful life of the council dwelling, resulting in an overall stock depreciation figure.